Diegopie-Devmountain/Nintendo-Switch-Classes-and-Data-Structures/psuedo.md

 - A) This child is re-rendered, so our state is set to it's initial value

 - Now let's use useRef

+## Using The Switch Component

+### Intro Component

+### Create a class when selecting a color

+- Where are we going to store it?
+Intro useRef
+- Set State for What WILL update on render

+### Disable Buttons onClick

+- useRef to create a reference to button container
+- useEffect to listen to any interaction to createSwitch function

+### Sell Switch Button

+- reset ref and classes